This post may contain affiliate links.

 Some visit Sri Lanka independently and make travel arrangements as they go, some book tours.
 Both are easy to do, before departure or after arrival.
 We’ll help you with getting around Sri Lanka, how to do it and where to go, below

 Before we start on the independent travel information for Sri Lanka, I want to share a resource with you that could simplify your trip no end.
-It’s a website we’ve used, but not as yet for Sri Lanka, the number of tours they offer, from one day to a week and more is phenomenal.
+It’s a website we’ve used in many countries, but not as yet for Sri Lanka.
+The number of tours they offer, from one day to a week and more is phenomenal.
 They offer private airport transfers, food tours, guided visits, internal bus connections.
 This is gold!
-Click through and check it out here.
-I’m massively impressed with what you can organise in Sri Lanka before you’ve even left home, you’ll find our full review of GetYourGuide here.

 Best Time to Visit Sri Lanka